-If the employee fails to attend without good reason, or is persistently unable to do so (for example, for health reasons), the Trust may have to take a decision based on the available evidence.

-- 12.2 The hearing will be chaired by a Manager; the Investigating Officer and a member of the Human Resources Department will also be present.
-The employee may bring a companion with them to the disciplinary hearing (see paragraph 11). - 12.3 At the disciplinary hearing, the panel will go through the allegations against the employee and the evidence that has been gathered.
+- 12.1 If the employee or their companion cannot attend the hearing, the employee should inform the Trust immediately and the Trust will arrange an alternative time.
+The employee must make every effort to attend the hearing, and failure to attend without good reason may be treated as misconduct in itself.
+If the employee fails to attend without good reason, or is persistently unable to do so (for example, for health reasons), the Trust may have to take a decision based on the available evidence. - 12.2 The hearing will be chaired by a Manager.
+The Investigating Officer and a member of the Human Resources Department will also be present.
+The employee may bring a companion with them to the disciplinary hearing (see paragraph 0). - 12.3 At the disciplinary hearing, the panel will go through the allegations against the employee and the evidence that has been gathered.
 The employee will be able to respond and present any evidence of their own.
 The employee's companion may make representations to the hearing panel and ask questions, but should not answer questions on the employee's behalf.
-The employee may confer privately with their companion at any time during the hearing. - 12.4 The employee may ask relevant witnesses to appear at the hearing, provided the employee gives the Trust sufficient advance notice to arrange their attendance.
+The employee may confer privately with their companion at any time during the hearing. - 12.4 The employee may ask relevant witnesses to appear at the hearing, provided the employee gives the Trust sufficient advance notice (at least 2 working days before the meeting) to arrange their attendance.
 The employee will be given the opportunity to respond to any information given by a witness.
 However, the employee will not normally be permitted to cross-examine witnesses unless, in exceptional circumstances, the panel decides that a fair hearing could not be held otherwise. - 12.5 The panel may adjourn the disciplinary hearing if they need to carry out any further investigations such as re-interviewing witnesses in the light of any new points the employee has raised at the hearing.
 The employee will be given a reasonable opportunity to consider any new information obtained before the hearing is reconvened. - 12.6 The hearing panel will inform the employee in writing of their decision and their reasons for it, usually within one week of the disciplinary hearing.
 Where possible the panel will also explain this information to the employee in person.

-13. Disciplinary Penalties
+13 Disciplinary Penalties